astropy/astropy/docs/known_issues.rst

 supported in the basic Python command-line interpreter on Windows.

-Build/installation/test issues
+Build/Installation/Test Issues
 ==============================

-Anaconda users should upgrade with ``conda``, not ``pip``
+Anaconda Users Should Upgrade with ``conda``, Not ``pip``
 ---------------------------------------------------------

-Upgrading Astropy in the Anaconda Python distribution using ``pip`` can result in a corrupted install with a mix of files from the old version and the new version.
+Upgrading `astropy` in the Anaconda Python distribution using ``pip`` can result in a corrupted install with a mix of files from the old version and the new version.
 Anaconda users should update with ``conda update astropy``.
-There may be a brief delay between the release of Astropy on PyPI and its release via the ``conda`` package manager; users can check the availability of new versions with ``conda search astropy``.
+There may be a brief delay between the release of `astropy` on PyPI and its release via the ``conda`` package manager; users can check the availability of new versions with ``conda search astropy``.

-Locale errors in MacOS X and Linux
+Locale Errors in MacOS X and Linux
 ----------------------------------

 On MacOS X, you may see the following error when running ``setup.py``::